mete

 mete (comparative more mete, superlative most mete)

-1. Obsolete spelling of meet (suitable, fitting)
+1. Obsolete spelling of meet (suitable, fitting).

 • 1570, Margaret Ascham, Roger Ascham, The Scholemaster, foreword:

-I could not finde any man for whose name this booke was more agreable for hope [of] protection, more mete for submission to iudgement, nor more due for respect of worthynesse of your part and thankefulnesse of my husbandes and myne.
+I could not finde any man for whose name this booke was more agreable for hope protection, more mete for submission to iudgement, nor more due for respect of worthynesse of your part and thankefulnesse of my husbandes and myne.

 Anagrams